nathanpeck/socket.io-chat-fargate/README.md

   --resolve-s3 \
   --capabilities CAPABILITY_IAM

+# TODO - Deploy the component which provides search autocomplete and API Gateway

+# TODO - Deploy CloudFront distribution which ties main app and search endpoint together on one domain

 # Get the application URL to view it
 aws cloudformation describe-stacks \
   --stack-name chat-cluster \
   --query "Stacks[0].Outputs[?OutputKey==\`ExternalUrl\`].OutputValue" \
   --output text

-# Open the resulting URL in the browser window
+# Open the URL in the browser window

 ```